Catherine Sheppard

 I see myself as a behavioural ecologist in a marine world, applying behavioural theory and lessons learned from terrestrial systems to coral reefs in new and creative ways.

 I love to run and travel, and generally enjoy any activity that involves being in, on, or near water.
-I am also a keen baker, and regularly bring weekend bakes to the office to brighten up Monday mornings.
+I am also a keen baker and try to bring weekend bakes to the office to brighten up Monday mornings.

 Publications: